gomathishankar28/ms2_desi_wagon/README.md

 *   To bring this offering to Indians residing in the 5 big cities across Netherlands.

-*   Provide and single, standard way to order items for all the customers.
+*   Provide a single, standard way to order items for all the customers.

 *   To comprehensively list all the items that can be ordered.